Society Talks History and Economic Development at Chamber of Commerce Meeting

 U.S. Radio, a monthly magazine for buyers and sellers of radio advertisements.
 Published in 1961, this issue has an article on the hunger for news hitting an all-time high.

-December 8, 1963, was a slow night for broadcast journalist Joe Mosbrook, working the Sunday evening shift at WDEL in Wilmington.
+December 8, 1963, was a slow night for broadcast journalist Joe Mosbrook, who was working the Sunday evening shift at WDEL-AM in Wilmington.
 Nothing particularly remarkable filled the Delaware airwaves as Joe ripped network copy off the teletype, made phone calls to get updates on things around New Castle County and read weather reports about a December thunderstorm passing through Wilmington.

 But that changed at 9 p.m. when phones suddenly started jangling in the newsroom.
 Worried callers asked about a sudden large fireball illuminating the night, while others blurted out that they watched a large jet go down in flames near the Maryland/Delaware state line.
 The journalist started working his sources, trying to piece together whatever early information he could get from emergency responders, airport representatives, public officials, and witnesses.